Superconvergence of differential structure for finite element methods on perturbed surface meshes: Numerical results

 with the exact solution $u =\exp(x^2+y^2+z^2)$.
 The right hand side function $f$ can be computed from $u$.

-In this case, the vertices of the triangles $\manifold_h$ are located in the $\mathcal{O}(h^2)$ range along with the normal directions of the exact surface.
+The initial mesh of the general surface was generated using the three-dimensional surface mesh generation module of the Computational Geometry Algorithms Library \cite{cgal}.
+To get meshes in other levels, we first perform the uniform refinement.
+Then we project the newest vertices onto $\manifold$.
+In the general case, there is no explicit projection map available.
+Hence we adopt the first-order approximation of projection map as given in \cite{DemlowDziuk2007}.
+Therefore, the vertices of the meshes are not on the exact surface $\manifold$ but in a $\mathcal{O}(h^2)$ neighborhood along the normal vectors.

 The first level of mesh is plotted in Figure \ref{fig:quartic}.
 The history of numerical errors is documented in Table \ref{tab:quartic}.
 As expected, we can observe the $\mathcal{O}(h)$ optimal convergence rate for the finite element gradient.
 The rate of $\mathcal{O}(h^{1.9})$ can be observed for the error between the finite element gradient and the gradient of the interpolation of the exact solution.
 Again, it means the mesh $\manifold_h$ satisfies the $\mathcal{O}(h^{2\sigma})$ irregular condition.
-As depicted by the Theorem \ref{thm:superconvergence_error_surface}, the recovered gradient using parametric polynomial preserving recovery is superconvergent to the exact gradient at the rate of $\mathcal{O}(h^2)$ even though the vertices are not located on the exact surface.
+As depicted by Theorem \ref{thm:superconvergence_error_surface}, the recovered gradient using parametric polynomial preserving recovery is superconvergent to the exact gradient at the rate of $\mathcal{O}(h^2)$ even though the vertices are not located on the exact surface.
 For parametric superconvergent patch recovery, it deteriorates a litter bit but we can still observe $\mathcal{O}(h^{1.86})$ superconvergence.